NewRelicUniversity/nr-now-labs/index.md

 ## Step 7
 Back on the **Configure your workflow** page, click _Activate workflow_.

-## Step 8
-Test your workflow: In a web browser, visit [https://foodme.nru.to/](https://foodme.nru.to/).
-Enter a customer name and address.
-Select a restaurant, add some menu items to your cart, and click _Checkout_.
-On the payment page, adjust the quantity of some items so that the order total is greater than $1000.
-Complete the (fake) payment information and click _Purchase_.

-Within 2 minutes, you should receive an email notification that your alert condition has triggered a critical incident.
+The instructor will generate high CPU load on one of the hosts.
+Within 5 minutes, you should receive an email notification that your alert condition has triggered a critical incident.

 ## Additional resources
 - [Workflows documentation](https://docs.newrelic.com/docs/alerts/get-notified/incident-workflows/)